Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 private keys (RSA + ECC) first time it starts up and use it for serving TLS requests.

+{% if_version gte:3.1.x %}
-Keys can be configured on this property with any of the following values:
+Keys can be configured on this property with either of the following values:
 * absolute path to the certificate key
 * certificate key content
 * base64 encoded certificate key content
+{% endif_version %}

 **Default:** none